tensorflow/docs/site/en/api_docs/python/tf/compat/v1/layers/batch_normalization.md

 <!-- Placeholder for "Used in" -->

-Warning: THIS FUNCTION IS DEPRECATED.
-It will be removed in a future version.
-Instructions for updating:
-Use keras.layers.BatchNormalization instead.
-In particular, <a href="../../../../tf/control_dependencies.md"><code>tf.control_dependencies(tf.GraphKeys.UPDATE_OPS)</code></a> should not be used (consult the <a href="../../../../tf/keras/layers/BatchNormalization.md"><code>tf.keras.layers.BatchNormalization</code></a> documentation).

 Note: when training, the moving_mean and moving_variance need to be updated.
 By default the update ops are placed in `tf.GraphKeys.UPDATE_OPS`, so they